Clakriss/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 15. EVERYONE IS A PROPONENT OF STRONG ENCRYPTION > Write a script that encodes and decodes text using the rot13 encryption.
 Assume ASCII.

+16. THE EGGS OF THE BROOD NEED TO BE AN ODD NUMBER > Write a script that prints every other line from the input, starting with the first line.